ekmolloy/stamps-tutorial/README.md

 module purge
 module load python/2.7.12-201701011205
 ```
-and follow the [**tutorial worksheet**](tutorial.md).
-This tutorial is set-up to run on the MBL servers, where SEPP/TIPP have already been installed.
-In the future, SEPP/TIPP can be downloaded [here](https://github.com/smirarab/sepp).

-**Please flag us down when you have questions, we are happy to help!**
+and begin reading the [**tutorial worksheet**](tutorial.md).
+This tutorial is written for the installation of SEPP/TIPP on the MLB servers. **Please flag us down when you have questions, we are happy to help!**

+In the future, you may wish to
++ Downloaded SEPP/TIPP from [here](https://github.com/smirarab/sepp).
++ Work through additional tutorials found [here](https://github.com/smirarab/sepp/tree/master/tutorial).

 Citations
 ---------